 Luckily, we found a manufacturing partner who shared our values.
 I was introduced to Vermont’s Queen City Dry Goods by my friend Sam Hooper, who runs Vermont Glove (our favorite maker of work gloves).
 When I met Queen City owner Matt Renna, I quickly realized we spoke the same design language, and learned that Matt is both a talented designer and small-scale manufacturer, which is a surprisingly rare combination among makers.

-Several months and piles of prototypes later, we landed on materials and a design that we truly love: full-grain leather, suede, and quilted heat-proof insulation combined in a simple profile that offers complete protection without feeling cumbersome.
-They feel great out of the box and only get better as you break them in, like an old baseball glove—which, coincidentally, they resemble (funny story: I recently sold a pair to an MLB scout during a flight).
+These mitts are made from full-grain leather, with a contrasting golden-tone that takes on a beautiful patina as you use them.
+We added extra insulation between the forefinger and the thumb and extended the back of the cuff for more protection.
+They feel great out of the box and only get better as you break them in, like an old baseball glove—which, coincidentally, they resemble (funny story: I once sold a pair to an MLB scout during a flight).

 I’m biased, sure, but using my Field Mitts brings me joy, as does the fact that they’re going to endure—and improve over—years and years of heavy use, just like our cookware.